utsaslab/crashmonkey/docs/workload.md

 ### Testing the workload you wrote ###

 There are two types of testing you could perform.
-1. **Test with user-defined consistency checks** : In this setting, CrashMonkey will profile the workload, generate crash states, and on the recovered file system image, it runs the **check_test** method you defined.
+1. **Test with user-defined consistency checks** : In this setting, CrashMonkey will profile the workload, generate crash states, and on the recovered file-system image, run the **check_test** method you defined.
 There are two ways in which you could choose to generate crash states in this setting.

     * **Permuted replay** : By default, 10000 crash states are tested here.
 To generate a crash state, the recorded bios are permuted, respecting the barrier operations.
 However, this method is not efficient in understanding checkpoints, as these checkpoints bios could be re-ordered across checkpoints if they appear within two barrier operations.
 You can test the workload we just wrote, in this setting by running the following command in the `build` directory, after you compiled the test.
 The results of this mode of test appear under *Reordering Test* summary at test completion.